Bandwidth Calculator guide

 When should I use the Bandwidth Calculator?

 Use it when your task matches one of these common needs: Estimate download or upload time.
 Compare file sizes against connection speed.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the text, code, URL, mode, format, or technical setting the page asks for.

 What is the Bandwidth Calculator doing with my inputs?

-In plain language: The calculator converts data size to bits, converts speed to bits per second, then divides bits by bits per second for transfer time.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator treats KB, MB, GB, and TB as decimal data-size units, converts bytes to bits by multiplying by 8, converts Kbps, Mbps, or Gbps to bits per second, then divides total bits by bits per second for transfer time.
+The examples on the page are there so you can compare your inputs with a filled-out example before copying the answer.

 What should I double-check before trusting the answer?